Home Plumbing System

 3. Make a List of Rooms That Need Plumbing

 Kitchen – In your kitchen, there will likely be a sink, maybe even two.
 You’ll also probably have a dishwasher, and you will also have a water faucet.
-Some people also choose to pay extra for a filtered drinking water faucet installed on top.
+Some people also pay extra for a filtered drinking water faucet installed on top.

 You also might want to add a sprinkler system for your new lawn.

-However, if your area is somewhat prone to flooding, but it doesn’t necessitate a sump pump, you can have a portable water pump on standby.
+However, if your area is somewhat prone to flooding but it doesn’t necessitate a sump pump, you can have a portable water pump on standby.

 4. Create a Centralized Point

-One great benefit to designing your plumbing system is the added convenience that you can incorporate into your design.
+One great benefit to designing your plumbing system is the added convenience you can incorporate into your design.

 Perhaps the best way to achieve this is by choosing a designated central control point.
-Here you can manage different aspects of your plumbing system all from one place.
+Here, you can manage different aspects of your plumbing system all from one place.

-If your new home has a basement, this could be an ideal location for your central control location.
+If your new home has a basement, this could be ideal for your central control location.
 However, many homes won’t have a basement.
 If this is the case, choose a storage closet or spare room elsewhere in your design.
-Wherever you choose for your control point, ensure that it has adequate space for different plumbing features.
+Wherever you choose for your control point, ensure it has adequate space for different plumbing features.

 Some of the appliances that should be installed together include: